objcio/articles/2015-02-09-gpu-shader-programming.md

 ```
 At this point you might be wondering why we are getting a texture coordinate.
 Didn't we just get our vertex position?
 Aren't these the same thing?

 No, not necessarily.
-In our image processing application we want the texture coordinate and the vertex position to line up because we want to cover the entire length and breadth of our image.
+A texture coordinate is part of a texture map.
+What this means is that you have the image you want to filter, which is your texture.
+The upper left hand corner as a coordinate space of (0,0).
+The upper right hand corner has a coordinate space of (1,0).
+If we wanted to select a texture coordinate that was inside the image and not at the edges, we would specify that the texture coordinate was something else in our base application, like (.25, .25), which would be located a quarter of the way in and down on our image.
+In our current image processing application we want the texture coordinate and the vertex position to line up because we want to cover the entire length and breadth of our image.
 There are times where you might want these positions to be different, so it's important to remember that they don't necessarily need to be the same coordinate.
 Also, the coordinate space for vertices in this example extends from -1.0 to 1.0, where texture coordinates go from 0.0 - 1.0.

 ```glsl
 varying vec2 textureCoordinate;